 From the left side menu, under APIs & Services, select Credentials.

-Credentials list is empty at first, so we need to create some by clicking on the "Create credentials" button and then select "OAuth client ID" from the drop-drown list.
+The credentials list is empty at first, so we need to create some by clicking on the "Create credentials" button and then selecting "OAuth client ID" from the drop-down list.

 Next is the Oauth redirect URL.
-Once user has given consent, Google will be redirecting the user to this URL with appropriate tokens, so it must point to the EmailEngine's OAuth handling page.
-Basically it's the app URI + "/oauth", eg. "http://127.0.0.1:3000/oauth".
+Once the user has given consent, Google will be redirecting the user to this URL with appropriate tokens, so it must point to the EmailEngine's OAuth handling page.
+Basically, it's the app URI + "/oauth", eg. "http://127.0.0.1:3000/oauth".

-Next we can take these credentials and add these to the OAuth section in the EmailEngine's settings page.
+Next, we can take these credentials and add these to the OAuth2 section on the EmailEngine configuration page.